DataDog/hiring-engineers/answers.md

 Change your check's collection interval so that it only submits the metric once every 45 seconds.
 Bonus Question Can you change the collection interval without modifying the Python check file you created?

   I researched https://docs.datadoghq.com/agent/agent_checks/ in order to complete this section.
 I attached the code accordingly for the check and the python code.
 I was not able to modify the collection interval without modifying the check file.
 I tried to see how to write in python to submit the metric every 45 seconds, but I was unable to do so.
-The code used is in checkvalue.py
+The code used is in checkvalue.py and checkvalue.yaml

 Visualizing Data:
 Utilize the Datadog API to create a Timeboard that contains: